-The SOFIA Observer's Handbook for Cycle 8 (hereafter referred to as the Observer's Handbook), provides detailed information about SOFIA operations and the instruments that will be available for observations during Cycle 8.
-This document is the primary technical reference for astronomers who wish to submit a proposal in response to the SOFIA Cycle 8 Calls for Proposals (CfPs).
+The SOFIA Observer's Handbook for Cycle 9 (hereafter referred to as the Observer's Handbook), provides detailed information about SOFIA operations and the instruments that will be available for observations during Cycle 9.
+This document is the primary technical reference for astronomers who wish to submit a proposal in response to the SOFIA Cycle 9& Calls for Proposals (CfPs).
 The CfP documents and the Observer's Handbook (along with the documents and websites explicitly referred to within) contain information sufficient for planning viable SOFIA observations.
 Additional reference documentation is available on the Proposal Documents webpage.
 When writing publications, the Information for Authors webpage provides instructions for acknowledgements and citations; additional references may be found on the SOFIA Publications webpage.

-This version of the handbook is applicable for Cycle 8 only.
+This version of the handbook is applicable for Cycle 9 only.
 The Observer's Handbook will be updated as necessary and the list of changes will be included at the beginning of the document.
-Critical updates will also be published on the main Cycle 8 webpage.
+Critical updates will also be published on the main Cycle 9 webpage.
 Any information that supersedes what is given in this document will be explicitly indicated.

-Cycle 8 features two Calls for Proposals for three different types of proposal opportunities: one Call for regular programs, and a separate Call for both the SOFIA Legacy Program (SLP) and the new SOFIA Archival Research Program (SARP).
+Cycle 9 features two Calls for Proposals: one Call for regular programs, and a separate Call for the SOFIA Legacy Program (SLP).